iexcloud/docs/source/migrating-and-importing-data/accessing-s3-via-storage-integration.md

 Here are the steps:

 1. In the IAM AWS service, create a policy for accessing your S3 bucket.
-The policy can be specified using JSON that looks like the following code (replace `BUCKET` and `PREFIX` with your values).
+The policy can be specified using JSON that looks like the following code.
+Replace `BUCKET` with your bucket name and optionally modify the `Condition` (e.g., change the `s3:prefix` glob value).

     ```javascript
-    s3 policy {
+    {
         "Version": "2012-10-17",
         "Statement": [
             {